 3. All water filters designed to attach to an outdoor faucet have filters that are still too big to trap pathogens…

-- Low-Level Filters – e.g. Camco TastePURE Inline Water Filter, the most popular filter on the market, has a 20 micron filter.
+- Low-Level Filters – e.g. Camco TastePURE Inline Water Filter, (see it on Amazon) the most popular filter on the market, has a 20.0 micron filter.

-- Mid-Range Filters – e.g. Camco EVO Water Filter, another popular filter, has a 5 micron filter.
+- Mid-Range Filters – e.g. Camco EVO Water Filter, (see it on Amazon) another popular filter, has a 5.0 micron filter.

-- High Level Filters – e.g. Clearsource RV Water Filter, a very well respected filter, has a 0.5 micron filter.
+- High Level Filters – e.g. Clearsource RV Water Filter, (see it on Amazon) a very well respected filter, has a 0.5 micron filter.

 4. Filters with a micron rating of 5.0 or higher generally rely on a charcoal filtration technology to trap pathogens, however they don’t trap them all due to demands for high water flow rate.

-5. When a filter is not in use, some water will remain inside the filter.
-Bacteria, virus, protozoa, girardia, and mold, can still grow and multiply inside the filter, even despite the charcoal filtration.
-It’s important to blow out the filter with water for 10 seconds before use.
+5. When a filter is not in use, some water will remain inside the filter housing.
+Bacteria, virus, protozoa, girardia, and mold, can still grow and multiply inside the housing, even despite charcoal filtration.
+It’s important to blow out stagnant water from the filter with fresh water for 10 seconds before use.

 6. All filters have flow rates measured in terms of “gallons per minute” or “GPM”.
 Most all filters are rated for 2.5 GPM, including all three mentioned above.